nathanmazzapica/file-killer/README.md

 # File Killer
 A fun experiment that allows the player to wreak havoc on their own filesystem as the protagonist in a top-down shooter.

+## WARNING
+Files in the directory you target will be _**PERMANENTLY**_ deleted.
+Please use common sense when using this if you decide to.

 ## Why?
 I wanted to see if I could